wordofwarning/wordofwarning.org/current/2013-emergency/index.md

 Venue Tel: 0161 232 6089

 ####Access Information
 Emergency takes place in a number of different spaces and formats - some seated, some standing, some spoken word, some visual.
+Some of the work is suitable for the under 16's, the majority may not be.
 BLANKSPACE Upstairs is unfortunately not wheelchair accessible.
-For specific access information please email <mailto:info@habarts.org> or call 0161 232 6086.
+For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####Credits
 Co-produced by [hÅb](/hab/index.html), [Blank Media Collective](http://www.blankmediacollective.org) + [Z-arts](http://www.z-arts.org); a greenroom legacy project.